Skip to content

 KAUST.
 On-campus

-The course provides a broad and practical overview of selected techniques and concepts in rapidly developing areas such as bioinformatics, computational biology, systems biology, systems medicine, network biology, synthetic biology, data analytics, predictive modelling, machine learning, and machine intelligence.
+The course provides a broad and practical overview of selected techniques and concepts in rapidly developing areas such as bioinformatics, computational biology, systems biology, systems medicine, network biology, data analytics, predictive modelling, and machine learning.
 Topics are selected to be of relevance for the computer scientist, working biologist, computational scientist, and applied investigator (Biotechnology and engineering).
-Read more

 MACHINE LEARNING IN GENOMICS AND HEALTH